Life purpose or Ikigai

 Two years ago it became clear to me that my goal in life was to live to 100, in a happy, healthy and fulfilled manner.
 As I explained in my “about me” page, I had an absolute revelation when I went to my wife’s grandmother’s birthday celebration when she turned 100!!!
 At that age, she was still in great physical and mental health and was still able to enjoy the company of all her family and friends.

 I am now 54 and ever since this revelation, I see myself young, healthy, eager to learn, to explore, to discover new sensations, new horizons and always push beyond my limits.
-So for the remaining 46 years, and quite possibly beyond, I want to share moments with my precious wife and kids (and future grand kids !!), travel this beautiful planet, keep learning new skills, help other to think better and achieve their dreams and hopefully see the world become an even more wonderful place.
+So for the remaining 46 years, and quite possibly beyond, I want to share moments with my precious wife and kids (and future grand kids !!), travel this beautiful planet, keep learning new skills ( find out here how I started my online business from scratch ), help other to think better and achieve their dreams and hopefully see the world become an even more wonderful place.
 All this in a happy, healthy and fulfilling way.

 During this amazing journey, I want to inspire my kids and others to be more aware of their potential, regardless of age or knowledge.
 I want to help those that are limited by their own beliefs, I want to share my experiences, I want to contribute to cleaning the oceans and many more things that I have yet to discover, so that ultimately I can be of help to someone or to this amazing planet that we live on.